-Online job applications are yesterday’s tool.
+Online job applications are yesterday’s tools.
 It’s like fax machines.
 We use them if there is no other way to send a message.
 Today’s modern job search is about standing out, and not complying with old processes where you appear as one of the crowd.

 To succeed, you have to disrupt the normal flow of internal job referrals, perform and get noticed showing social proof through your online presence, and offer value extending beyond a pay scale can measure.